ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 1. *Context snapshots* that only report context information about a Thing
 2. *Proofshots* that report a Thing's state (or parts of it), which may include context information
 3. *Delta messages* that indicate state changes compared to a previous context snapshot or proofshot message
-4. *Patch messages* that cause a Thing's state to change
+4. *Patch messages* that indicate state changes to *cause* a Thing's state to change
 5. *Identity manifests* that report information related to a Thing's identity
 6. *Construction messages* that initiate a Thing's (re)configuration or its comissioning